Frequently Asked Questions

 - September 30, 2020

 Please note that employees who are terminated will lose coverage unless the coverage is continued in accordance with the policy.
-As a reminder, you should offer conversion rights and/or portability (if applicable) to all of your employees once they lose their coverage.
+As a reminder, you should offer conversion rights, portability (if applicable) or other extension of coverage benefits to all employees once they lose their coverage.
 Standard policy conversion and portability timeframes and rules will apply.

 To request COVID-related continuation of coverage as noted above, please contact your Symetra Account Manager.